 Momox has extensive filters, allowing you to choose your favourite brands, material, sizes or lengths.
 Their products descriptions also include useful dimensions such as shoulder breadth, inner leg length, waist size, dress length.

 They also offer free shipping and returns with the option to pay after delivery.
 You can as safely buy from their store as you would from any other major fashion store!

 Momox Fashion is particularly great for people with special sizes such as petite frames or small feet – I happen to have both! 😉

-As the owner of unusually small shoe size 34 – 35, it is a real struggle to find stylish shoes and petite clothing in Germany.
+As someone with an unusually small shoe size 34 – 35, it is a real struggle to find stylish shoes and petite clothing in Germany.
 While sneakers in my size are widely available, trendy shoes like loafers, Chelsea boots, pumps are super hard to come by in regular footwear stores.
 Most fashion brands in Germany also do not sell clothing for people under 5’3″.

-Not only Momox Fashion has over 100s of shoes in size 34 – 35, but also several clothing items in EU size 32.
+Not only Momox Fashion has 100s of shoes in size 34 – 35, but also several clothing items in EU size 32.
 Needless to say, I’m over the moon about discovering this store!